Sit-in: South Africa

-United Kingdom
+Wales

-The Welsh Language Society's first public protest took place in February 1963 in Aberystwyth town centre where members pasted posters on the post office in an attempt to be arrested and go to trial.
-When it became apparent that they would not be arrested for the posters, they then moved to Pont Trefechan in Aberystwyth, where around seventy members and supporters held a sit-in blocking road traffic for half an hour.
+The Welsh Language Society's (WLS) first public protest took place in February 1963 in Aberystwyth town centre where members pasted posters on the post office in an attempt to be arrested and go to trial.
+When it became apparent that they would not be arrested for the posters, the WLS members then moved to Pont Trefechan in Aberystwyth, where around seventy members and supporters held a sit-in blocking road traffic for half an hour.

-In 1968 a sit-in was held at the news and television studio and the newsroom department of the BBC at Broadway, Cardiff, by members of the Welsh Language Society.
+In 1968, a sit-in was held at the news and television studio and the newsroom department of the BBC at Broadway, Cardiff, by the WLS.
 The sit-in was calling for the BBC to use more Welsh.